Frequently Asked Questions

 Tipping is personal but customary, and the industry standard and suggested amount is USD 15 to 20 per person per day spent on board.

 The local time in Svalbard is +1 Greenwich Mean Time, and daylight hours vary from winter to summer.
-During April 19th and August 23rd, this period is called ‘polar day’ and the sun does not go below the horizon (midnight sun).

 There is limited internet available at the ship's lounge throughout the voyage.
 There is also a satellite phone that is only to be used during an emergency.